Editor’s note about the Great Northern Rail car:

 Use your historical imagination and a bit of romance to see it as it once was

-Robert gave us permission to check out the rail car when we got the chance.
+Robert gave us permission to check out the Great Northern rail car when we got the chance.
 Vandals and thieves have stripped the car of most of its detail unless you look very closely.

-We found it wasn’t hard to imagine the stately high-end decor of the car.
+We found it wasn’t hard to imagine the stately high-end decor of the car, one of the Great Northern Rail Car jewels.
 It has a spirit about it, a feel that causes a visitor to slip into a romantic nostalgia of another era.

 Here is another railroad Then and Now story from Beautiful Badlands ND.